MarkoSterk/beta_cell_analysis_suite/README.md

 ```

 This step requires the file "requirements.txt" in the current working directory.

-### Provided sample data
-We provide sample data in the folder "raw_data/"

-### Raw data input
-The scripts require a folder called "raw_data" in the root folder
-of your analysis project.
-Required files are:

-* data.txt <-- array of shape (MxN); M == number of data points, N == number of cells

-* koordinate.txt <-- array of shape (Nx2); where N is the number of cells.
-Columns represent the (x,y) coordinates of cells

-## Analysis and configurations
-All analysis configurations reside in the "configurations.txt" file.
-You may change any of the configuration parameters as you see fit.
-Have a look at the steps below for further information and options.

-You can create a sample configuration file using the specified step in the program.

-### Running analysis steps
 Any analysis step can be run with the command:
 ```
 python run.py    or    python -m run